 These same natural events are needed to sustain and create life.
 Tectonic plate movement enables nutrients from the ocean floors and beneath the Earth’s crust to be recycled back into the biosphere.
 Volcanoes provide channels through which excess pressure and gases beneath the Earth’s crust can be released back into the atmosphere.
 Volcanic ash releases minerals into the soil producing fertile soil that is valuable in agriculture.
 Flooding can also be beneficial because the influx of water brings with it valuable nutrients for the soil.

-1. Natural events are not bad in themselves.
-They only become a disaster when people die.
+- Natural events only become a disaster when people die

 One view is that natural events are not intrinsically evil.
 They existed before the Fall and will exist in Heaven.
 However, the impact of the Fall is that we have become vulnerable to them in several ways.